fullcalendar/fullcalendar/packages/web-component/README.md

 </html>
 ```

 It is also possible to set an `options` *property* on the DOM element.
-This property is a rich
-JavaScript object, not merely a JSON string.
+This property is a real JavaScript object, not merely a JSON string.

 ```js
 const fullCalendarElement = document.querySelector('full-calendar')